Create OpenID Connect app integrations

 • Token Exchange: Use a token exchange as the grant type for a client acting on behalf of a user.

 • Implicit (hybrid): Use an implicit grant type for a client acting on behalf of a user.
+Select the type of token that you want to use:

-• Enter one or more Sign-in redirect URIs where Okta sends OAuth responses.
+• Sign-in redirect URIs: This is where Okta sends OAuth responses.
+Enter one or more URIs.

-• Enter one or more Sign-out redirect URIs where Okta redirects the browser after logging out from the relying-party and terminating its end-user session.
+• Sign-out redirect URIs: This is where Okta redirects the browser after signing out from the relying-party and terminating its end-user session.
+Enter one or more URIs.

-Task 4: Configure optional settings
+Configure optional settings

 1. Go to the Sign On tab and scroll down to the OpenID Connect ID Token section.

-2. Select the Groups claim type.
+2. Select Groups claim type.
 You can select either a Filter for existing group claims, or choose an Expression to create a custom filter on a different group claim.

-Set the application rate limits
+Set the app rate limits

 1. In the Application rate limits tab, click Edit.